migueldeicaza/MonoTouch.Dialog/README.markdown

 UIViewElement
 -------------

-Use this element to quickly add a standard UIView as cell in a UITableView.
+Use this element to quickly add a standard UIView as cell in a UITableView, you can control whether the cell can be selected or whether it is transparent by passing one of the CellFlags to the constructor.

 ActivityElement
 ---------------